tanzu-end-to-end/tap-workshop/workshop/content/exercises/07-Workload.md

 git -C /home/eduk8s/gitops-workloads push -u origin main
 ```

-Now, we'll see what the Build Server does.
+Now, we'll see what the Build cluster does.